-Approved Survey Methodology for Negative Data
+CAPS-Approved Survey Methodology for Negative Data

-The survey methodology presented on the Approved Methods for Pest Surveillance (AMPS) webpage lists the most up-to-date, approved methods for pest surveillance and identification/diagnostics of target pests on the Priority Pest List.
-The Priority Pest List consists of pests from the 1) commodity- and taxonomic-based surveys and 2) Pests of Economic and Environmental Importance (Objective Prioritization of Exotic Pests [OPEP] prioritized pests).
-The information on the webpage supersedes any survey and identification/ diagnostic information found in any other document (e.g., Commodity-based Survey References and Guidelines, CPHST Pest Datasheets).
-All other documents eventually will be revised to include the information contained on the Approved Methods for Pest Surveillance webpage; however, this page will always be the authoritative source for the most up-to-date approved methods.
+The survey methodology presented on the Approved Methods for Pest Surveillance webpage lists the most up-to-date, approved methods for survey and identification/diagnostics of CAPS target pests on the Priority Pest List.
+The Priority Pest List consists of pests from the 1) commodity- and taxonomic-based surveys and 2) Pests of Economic and Environmental Importance.
+The information on the webpage supersedes any survey and identification/diagnostic information found in any other CAPS document (e.g., Commodity-based Survey References and Guidelines, CPHST Pest Datasheets).
+All other CAPS documents eventually will be revised to include the information contained on the Approved Methods for Pest Surveillance webpage; however, this page will always be the authoritative source for the most up-to-date approved methods for CAPS Priority Pests.

-Click on the moth (Ctrl-right click) for the 2017 Approved Methods for Pest Surveillance.
+Click here for the 2018 Approved Methods for Pest Surveillance.